 In March 2019, Edwards Lifesciences Corporation announced its investment of $35 million in an exclusive right to acquire Corvia Medical Inc., a developer of a transcatheter device designed to treat heart failure with preserved or mid-range ejection fraction.

-Some of the other key players in the aortic valve industry are Boston Scientific Corporation, Edwards Lifesciences Corporation, CryoLife Inc., Medtronic plc, Abbott Laboratories, Venus Medtech (Hangzhou) Inc., and LifeNet Health.
+Some of the major players operating in the global aortic valve market are Boston Scientific Corporation, Edwards Lifesciences Corporation, CryoLife Inc., Medtronic plc, LivaNova PLC, and Abbott Laboratories.